 What Other Brands Make Flotation Suits

 - Mustang Survival Classic Flotation Suit is a monosuit that caters to all water activities and offers cold weather protection.
 We have friends who have owned theirs for many, many years and have not had any problems with it.
-The only downside is that it only comes in the high vis orange.
+The only downside is that it only comes in high vis orange.

-- Pro Max Flotation Suits is new to the market and was a brand created by Royal Distributing.
+- Pro Max Flotation Suits is newer to the market and was a brand created by Royal Distributing.
 With it being a year old, there aren’t too many reviews on it, nor do we know anyone who owns one.

 - Klim is another well-known brand that makes highly durable, waterproof snowmobile jackets.
 Unfortunately, they do not have many options, nor are there any pants to go with the jacket.
 Reminder: Flotation in the legs is crucial.